-id The identifier of the CDF.
-This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. attrNum The variable attribute number.
-This number may be determined with a call to CDFgetAttrNum. entryNum The entry number that is the zVariable number from which the attribute is to read.

-value The address of the returned entry value read.
+id Identifier of the CDF.
+This identifier must have been initialized by a call to CDFcreate (or CDFcreateCDF) or CDFopenCDF. attrNum Variable attribute number.
+This number may be determined with a call to CDFgetAttrNum. entryNum Entry number that is the zVariable number from which the attribute is to read. value The address of the returned entry value read.
 Its buffer will be allocated in the function.
 The address of the value is passed into the function.

-The following example displays the value of the FORMAT attribute for the zEntry corresponding to the PRES_LVL zVariable (but only if the data type is CDF_CHAR).
+The following example displays the value of the FORMAT attribute for the zEntry corresponding to the PRES_LVL zVariable (but only if the data type is CDF CHAR).

 '''

 #include "cdf.h"

 / CDF identifier. /

 CDFid

 id;

 / Returned status code. /

 CDFstatus

 status;

 / Attribute number. /

 long

 attrN;

 / Entry number. /

 long

 entryN;

 / Buffer to receive the string value. /

+string;

 char

-string;

 attrN = CDFgetAttrNum (id, "FORMAT");

 if (attrN < CDF OK) UserStatusHandler (attrN);/ If less than zero (0), then it must be a warning/error code. /

 entryN = CDFgetVarNum (id, "PRES LVL"); / The rEntry number is the rVariable number. /

-if (entryN < CDF OK) UserStatusHandler (entryN);/ If less than zero (0), then it must be a warning/error code.
+if (entryN < CDF_OK) UserStatusHandler (entryN);/ If less than zero (0), then it must be a warning/error code.

 /

 status = CDFgetAttrStrzEntry (id, attrN, entryN, &string);

 if (status != CDF OK) UserStatusHandler (status);

 . . .

 . . .

 free (string);

 '''